Bobby Roache

-Bobby Elliot Roache (born May 1, 1982) is an American male model and actor.
+Bobby Elliot Roache (born 1982) is an American male model and actor.
 Bobby established himself among the top most recognisable and in-demand models for his appearance role as Beyoncé's love interest in the #1 hit Irreplaceable.

 Biography

-Bobby Roache was born on June 16, 1982, in Georgia.
+Bobby Roache was born in 1982, in Georgia.
 He and Art ala Carte both became known for their artistry displayed in YouTube videos.
 He was home-schooled his whole life.
 He began his channel with a video called “How to carve a relief style plaque” which was published in December 2011 and did not become an instant hit.

 Personal life

 Bobby Roache was awarded most academic and best personality in his high school yearbook.
 In 2010, First Lady Michelle Obama was gifted print piece titled "Eyes On Music" a series of Roaché's art tribute for Duke Ellington School of the Arts.
 He launched his retail collection in Summer 2014.
 In his free time, he continues designing, drawing, painting, print-making, and sculpting pieces.